How You Can Put Your Child Up for Adoption in the Military

 Because of our national size and scope, we can give you the most adoption opportunities with families that match your specific needs.

 After choosing a family, you will have the opportunity to get to know them through pre-placement contact.
 This is a time to begin feeling comfortable with the adoptive parents and confident that they are going to be amazing for your baby.

 If you are ready to start searching for the perfect adoptive family, you can view adoptive family profiles by clicking here.

 Depending on your situation when giving your baby up for adoption in the military, this step could be different.
 If you are an active-duty military member and stationed overseas, you would need to return to the U.S. to give birth.

 By working with an adoption agency that provides a full range of adoption services, you will create an adoption hospital plan that serves as the playbook for your labor and delivery experience.
 Because you are in charge of every aspect of the adoption process, your hospital plan is built around what you want and need for your stay.

 Once you give birth, you will need to officially complete your adoption paperwork.

 Depending on which state you give birth in, there may be a mandatory minimum waiting period until you can sign these documents, ranging from 24 hours to 72 hours.
 After you have given consent, the baby will be placed with the adoptive parents.

 Step 5: Post-placement Contact

-Depending on how open you would like the adoption to be, you have a chance for continued communication with the adoptive parents and your child post-placement.
-This happens in many different ways, like letters and photo or phone calls.
-Some open adoptions even include in-person visits.
+Depending on how open you would like the adoption to be, you can have continued communication with the adoptive parents and your child post-placement.
+Through open adoption, you can build a lifelong relationship and stay connected through the use of: